 "The Wadi from the Gamma Quadrant are to make first contact and decide to visit DS9.
 When they catch Quark cheating they let him off by playing a special game."

-It all began right here: on this day in 1994 (in the U.S. and Canada), RoboCop: The Series premiered with the episode titled "The Future of Law Enforcement: Parts 1 and 2."
+On this day in 1994 (in the U.S. and Canada), RoboCop: The Series premiered with the episode titled "The Future of Law Enforcement: Parts 1 and 2."
 According to our friends at TV.com, here's the plot summary:

 "This time the future RoboCop is defending Delta City from a scarred maniac.
 A killer calling himself the Dogtown Ripper is killing thousands of people and stealing their brains.
 A trouble making pre-teen becomes the foster daughter of Stanely Parks.
 A secretary is killed but her spirit lives inside the computer mainframe."